Jahia/widen-asset-picker/doc/en/contentDefinition.md

 }
 ```

-To store those properties, the mixin is defined like this :
+To store these properties, the mixin is defined like this :
 ```cnd
 [wdenmix:imageFileProperties] > wdenmix:fileProperties mixin
  - wden:width (double)